jeffmd/asforth/README.md

-2. Whilst most errors and problems you encounter are likely to be those I have created rather than the original code on which this is based, please report forward comments, feedback, reports, bugs, fixes and patches etc through the Amforth Projects development mailing lists and forums etc.
+2. Whilst most errors and problems you encounter are likely to be those I have created rather than the original code on which this is based, please report forward comments, feedback, reports, bugs, fixes and patches etc through the asforth Github Projects page.

 3. The binary asforth images cannot be loaded/programmed using the Arduino Bootloader.
 An ICSP programmer (avrisp, etc) must be used to load the image.

-4. The Arduino bootloader is over writen with the asforth code and is no longer available after programing.
+4. The Arduino bootloader is over writen with the asforth code and is no longer available after programming.
    To restore your board for use with the Arduino IDE you must overwrite the asforth image with an Arduino Bootloader image.